onthebusiness/harelang.org/content/tutorials/introduction.md

       In this example, instead of letting the runtime allocate an arbitrary number of strings, we start with a fixed buffer of ten empty strings, and create a zero-length slice from it: `buf[..0]`.
-Each of our append, delete, and insert operations is prefixed with the "static" keyword here, which prevents Hare from re-allocating a slice with insufficient storage space to perform the desired operation.
+Each of our append, delete, and insert operations is prefixed with the `static` keyword here, which prevents Hare from re-allocating a slice with insufficient storage space to perform the desired operation.